 Coronavirus Update:What patients and families need to know

-There is not one single treatment option for managing IBD.
+There is not one single treatment option for managing inflammatory bowel disease (IBD).
 Your child’s personalized treatment plan will depend on his or her specific condition and general health.
-Our team works with your child, family, and pediatrician to tailor a treatment plan that best suits your child’s needs.
+Our team works with your child, family and pediatrician to tailor a treatment plan that best suits your child’s needs.
 We discuss all the therapeutic options with you and answer any questions you may have.
-Our approach is a holistic one: improving your child’s overall health, growth, nutrition, and wellbeing.
+Our approach is a holistic one: improving your child’s overall health, growth, nutrition and wellbeing.

-As part of our treatment goals, we try to avoid excessive use of corticosteroids.
-While corticosteroids are popular options for treating adults with IBD, they can lead to potentially serious side effects including:
+As part of our treatment goals, we try to avoid excessive use of corticosteroids and avoid the need for surgery.
+While corticosteroids have been used for many years in the treatment of IBD, they can lead to potentially serious side effects including:

 - Delayed growth

 - Contributing to high blood pressure and diabetes

 - Effects on mood